AKD-01/blogweet/README.md

 :point_right:Now you can either create an issue to request some changes or adding features or improving styling.

-:point_right:You can also work on already created issues, but first comment on that issue, so that you get assigned the label of `hacktoberfest` and start working that issue and once you complete, you can raise a pull request.
+:point_right:You can also work on already created issues, but first comment on that issue, so that you get assigned the label of `gssoc23` and start working that issue and once you complete, you can raise a pull request.

 :point_right:Once I review your code and if it seems okay then your branch will be merged.